Carter Cruise: Adult modeling and films

+Music and writing

+In a 2014 interview, Cruise stated that she had started working on several songs, in addition to writing for various outlets, including sex advice blogs.
+In 2015, Cruise featured on the single "DUNNIT" by Styles&Complete.
+In 2017, Cruise began DJing at college fraternity parties and released her debut single "Everybody Nose Me".
+In August 2018, she released her debut EP, Send Moods.
+The following year, Cruise revealed that she was working on a follow-up EP titled Sin Music.

 Personal life

-In a 2014 interview for the online edition of Cosmopolitan magazine, she revealed that she has always wanted to be in the entertainment industry.
+In a 2014 interview for the online edition of Cosmopolitan magazine, Cruise revealed that she has always wanted to be in the entertainment industry.
 She went on to say that she had not originally intended to go to college but did so to continue a relationship with a man she was dating.
 After taking a semester off to assess and plan her future, she came up with the concept of "Carter Cruise" as a brand and as a means to accomplish her goals with regards to writing, acting, music, and fashion.
 Cruise stated, "How can I do all of these things in one lifetime?
 Porn was the first step because it gave me the capital and the connections to not only build my brand but also to lay the foundations for other creative things that I wanted to get involved in."

-She stated in an interview that both of her parents know about her career choice and are supportive.
-Cruise, who describes her father as "the biggest feminist", said that growing up he set up meetings for her with women CEOs, writers, architects, and entrepreneurs.
-She also states that she was "100 percent aware of the stigma of porn when I made the decision to do it.
+Cruise has stated that both her parents know about her career choice and are supportive.
+She also explained that she was "100 percent aware of the stigma of porn when I made the decision to do it.
 What I'm doing is risky and I totally understand that and I understood the risk.
-A year ago I was sitting in class wondering what the hell I was going to do with my life and last night I got nine AVN nominations.
-You're in this whirlwind of experiences.
-I could write a book on the past year alone.
-I plan to do that actually."
+A year ago I was sitting in class wondering what the hell I was going to do with my life and last night I got nine AVN nominations."